-When a defender attempts to play (not lead) to a trick at his RHO's turn, Law 16 may apply.
-If his card can be legally played to the trick, it must be played at his proper turn: otherwise, it becomes a major penalty card.
+When a defender attempts to play (not lead) to a trick at RHO's turn, Law 16 may apply.
+If that card can be legally played to the trick, it must be played in proper turn: otherwise, it becomes a major penalty card.